Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 \subsubsection{The scaling of time scales in three phases}

 We now discuss the dependence of time scales on the interaction strength $c$.
 In contrast to the ensemble with a hard stability threshold, we find a finite gap for all values of interaction strength $c$, but the scaling of time scales vs. the Lagrange multiplier (and hence the mean--square activity) is different in the different phases.
+Details of the calculation can be found in Appendix D.

 For the subcritical and critical phases, the results are as expected from the hard wall case.
 In the subcritical phase, as $\xi \rightarrow 0$, the spectral distribution converges smoothly to the familiar semicircle.
-The time scales and the mean--square activity both approach constants.
-On the other hand, when $c = c_\text{crit}$, we find that the longest time scale grows as $\tau_\text{max} \sim \xi^{-2/5}$, and the correlation time scale $\tau_\text{corr} \sim \xi^{-1/5}$, i.e. both time scales can be large if $\xi$ is small enough; meanwhile, the norm activity $\mu$ approaches a constant value of $\mu = 2$.
+The time scales and the mean--square activity both approach constants {\RV{(Fig.~\ref{fig:soft_mf}(a,b,e), red curves)}}.
+On the other hand, when $c = c_\text{crit}$, we find that the longest time scale grows as $\tau_\text{max} \sim \xi^{-2/5}$, and the correlation time scale $\tau_\text{corr} \sim \xi^{-1/5}$, i.e. both time scales can be large if $\xi$ is small enough {\RV{(Fig.~\ref{fig:soft_mf}(a, b), blue curves)}}.
+Meanwhile, the norm activity $\mu$ asymptotically approaches a constant value of $\mu = 2$ {\RV{(Fig.~\ref{fig:soft_mf}(c, d), blue curves)}}.
 This suggests that if a system is poised at criticality, then the system can exhibit long time scales, even when the dynamic range of individual components is well controlled.
-The autocorrelation function exhibits a power law-like decay, as expected; see the blue curve in Fig~\ref{fig:soft_mf}\textit{f}.
+The autocorrelation function exhibits a power law-like decay, as expected; see the blue curve in Fig.~\ref{fig:soft_mf}(g).